Meet Your Mama

 "Meet Your Mama" is a song recorded by Canadian country music group James Barker Band.
 The band's frontman James Barker wrote the song along with Gavin Slate, Travis Wood, and producer Todd Clark.
-It marks the band's first release after signing with RECORDS Nashville in 2023.
+It marks the band's first release after signing with Records Nashville in 2023.
+The song is the lead single off the band's extended play Ahead of Our Time.

 Background

 The band's frontman James Barker stated the song is about "that feeling of being early on in a relationship and wanting to know everything about that person."
 Barker and the band believed that the song can provoke an emotional response due to its authenticity about knowing when you have met the right person.
 Guitarist Bobby Martin stated that the song shows a "more mature side" of the band that fans had yet to see in their music.
 Barker credited co-writer and producer Todd Clark for the "anthemic" feel of the chorus.

 Critical reception

 Erica Zisman of Country Swag stated that "Meet Your Mama" is a "sweet song," with "the potential to be a killer radio single," while also adding that "it is only a matter of time before the American country music fanbase catches on" to the band's music.